NU Library Newsletter

 Research Support

 The library continues one-to-one support.
 You can discuss research strategies for your projects, assignments, or publishing articles with the librarian.
 Feel free to ask the Library’s Research Support Office to learn more about these opportunities.
-Contact lrso@nu.edu.kz or visit Lazzat or Ainash in the Library (Floor 3, Block 5e, office #323).
+Contact library@nu.edu.kz or visit Yelizaveta, Lazzat, and Ainash in the Main Library (Floor 3, Block 5e, office #323).

 Whether you need help with research strategies, finding reliable sources, or using citation tools, don’t hesitate to reach out.
 We’re here to support your academic success every step of the way.